heavyai/heavydb/README.md

     make sanity_tests

+# Generating Packages

+MapD Core uses [CPack](https://cmake.org/cmake/help/latest/manual/cpack.1.html) to generate packages for distribution.
+Packages generated on CentOS with static linking enabled can be used on most other recent Linux distributions.

+To generate packages on CentOS (assuming starting from top level of the mapd-core repository):

+    mkdir build-package && cd build-package
+    cmake -DPREFER_STATIC_LIBS=on -DCMAKE_BUILD_TYPE=release ..
+    make -j 4
+    cpack -G TGZ

+The first command creates a fresh build directory, to ensure there is nothing left over from a previous build.

+The second command configures the build to prefer linking to the dependencies' static libraries instead of the (default) shared libraries, and to build using CMake's `release` configuration (enables compiler optimizations).
+Linking to the static versions of the libraries libraries reduces the number of dependencies that must be installed on target systems.

+The last command generates a `.tar.gz` package.
+The `TGZ` can be replaced with, for example, `RPM` or `DEB` to generate a `.rpm` or `.deb`, respectively.

 # Using

 The [`startmapd`](startmapd) wrapper script may be used to start MapD Core in a testing environment.
 This script performs the following tasks: